stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 Note: One way to go about this is to enumerate all four possible combinations of two boolean values and give the result for each.
-However, there is a shorter, more clever way to go about this, requiring only two pattern matches for each of the two functions.
+However, there is a shorter, more clever way, requiring only two pattern matches for each of the two functions.